Home » Sewing » Sewing for kids » Box pleated skirt sewing tutorial

 Preparing the fabric

-• I didn’t manage to make up a formula to calculate how much fabric is needed but noticed that for Ellie’s skirt I used double her waist measurement plus 1″ allowance for the zipper.
+• I didn’t manage to make up a formula to calculate how much fabric is needed but noticed that for Ellie’s skirt I used double the measurement for her waist size plus 1″ allowance for the zipper.
 Each pleat took 6″ (3″ on the inside and 3″ on the outside of the skirt).
 Her waist is about 24″ and I added 1″ allowance so 25″.
 I made 8 pleats (8×3″=24″) plus 1″ seam allowance gives us another 25″.
 Total was 50″.
+The number of pleats is up to you but keep in mind the width of the pleat will change if you add more pleats.
 What I did was cut a long strip of fabric with the width matching the desired length.
 Then I added half the zipper allowance at one end, started to do the box pleats, stopped when I met Ellie’s waist measurement and added the other half of the zipper allowance.

 • As for the length, that is up to you.
 I went with a knee length and subtracted the ruffle hem which is 3″ including allowance.